 There are three types of azotemia:

-- Prerenal: Prerenal azotemia occurs when fluid isn’t flowing enough through the kidneys.
-This low flow of fluid creates high levels of concentration of serum creatinine and urea.
+Prerenal azotemia occurs when fluid isn’t flowing enough through the kidneys.
+This low flow of fluid creates high-level concentrations of serum creatinine and urea.
 This type of azotemia is the most common and can usually be reversed.

-- Intrinsic: Intrinsic azotemia usually occurs from infection, sepsis, or disease.
-The most common type of intrinsic azotemia or intrinsic renal failure is acute tubular necrosis.
+Intrinsic azotemia usually occurs from infection, sepsis, or disease.
+The most common cause of intrinsic azotemia is acute tubular necrosis.

-- Postrenal: A urinary tract obstruction causes postrenal azotemia or renal failure.
+A urinary tract obstruction causes postrenal azotemia.
 Postrenal azotemia can also occur with prerenal azotemia.

 These types of azotemia may have somewhat different treatments, causes, and outcomes.
-However, they each can lead to acute kidney injury.
-Azotemia can also lead to acute kidney failure if it’s left untreated or if it’s not discovered early.
+However, they each can lead to acute kidney injury and failure if it’s left untreated or if it’s not discovered early.

 Many times, you won’t notice any symptoms of something being wrong with your kidneys, including azotemia, until a late stage.
 This late stage is usually when kidney failure has started.